murtaza-nasir/sansa/README.md

 ## Details & Reference

-Full details about the algorithm as well as benchmarks are available in the accompanying publication
+Details about the algorithm as well as benchmarks are available in the accompanying publication that will be added here shortly.